JKonTiki/Francoise/README.md

 Deletions basically reverse engineer this process.

-### Notes On JS
+### Containing Modules

 By default, JS modules are wrapped in mount() functions.
-The navigator automatically imports and runs these for pages, but _component JS modules must be manually imported and mounted_.
+The navigator automatically imports and runs these for pages, but _component's must have their JS & templates manually imported and mounted_.
 See the sample app, where `welcome-message` has its template included as a [macro](https://mozilla.github.io/nunjucks/templating.html#macro) and its JS as a node module in  `home-index.njk` & `home-scripts.js`, respectively.

-If its activity is just based on component-specific DOM events (or firing just wouldn't cause issues) then there's no need for the wrapper.
+If the JavaScript activity is just based on component-specific DOM events (or firing just wouldn't cause issues) then there's no need for the wrapper.
+SASS wrappers are likewise recommended for scoping, but not necessary.
+Our HTML's div wrappers are more important: they determine what constitutes a component/page, the latter bearing pertinence to the navigator.

 ### Configuration